Free School Meals – Is your child eligible?

 In addition to receiving Free School Meals there are other educational benefits:

 •Help with music fees

 Even if your child does not wish to have a school meal please still make an application and take full advantage of all the other benefits on offer.
 The system for applying for free school meals changed earlier in the year and it is now much easier to apply.
 All you need to do is fill in your application form online or phone the Customer Service Centre and the rest will be done for you.
 This support will continue for up to six years after the family no longer qualify if their circumstances change.

 A Government initiative entitles all children in Reception, Year 1 and Year 2 to receive a free piece of fruit or vegetable each day, which they eat during their mid-morning break.
-Junior children may bring in prepared fruit or vegetables (carrot/celery etc) or a healthy cereal bar.
-Sweets, chewing gum, biscuits, crisps and nuts are not allowed.
+Junior children may bring in prepared fruit or vegetables (carrot/celery etc).

 Children who bring in a packed lunch from home must ensure that it does not include products containing nuts to ensure allergic children do not come into contact with nuts in any way.